martin12333/marti-onedrive/f8-notebooks/writing22.f8.md

-to mitigate F5 in *mc* running this file instead exit wsl zsh
+to mitigate F5 in *mc* in vscode running this file exit wsl zsh

+@SRS-WRKS
+SRS-WRKS commented on 9e2af22 18 hours ago
+@martin12333 Nice, i shall try the same soon !!

  am planning to try to run jtree test.ohayo from shell ...
 EDIT: OK, Ohayo depends on jtree v49